-In-class Clicker Problems

-- Clickers will be provided and assigned to each student.
+In-class Clicker Problems: iClickers will be provided as needed and assigned to each student.
 Arrive early enough to get your Clicker from the instructor.
-Return the Clickers at the end of class. - Participation in classroom Clicker Problems is mandatory and counts toward your grade. - You must accrue at least 85% of the total iClicker points possible in order to earn the 2% of your final grade assigned to iClicker participation.
+Return the Clickers at the end of class.
+You cannot make up missed Clicker points.